On the Interpolation Effect of Score Smoothing in Diffusion Models: Introduction

 The rest of the paper is organized as follows.
 After briefly reviewing the background in Section~\ref{sec:background}, we examine the smoothing of ESF in the $1$-D case and discuss its connections with NN regularization in Section~\ref{sec:1d}.
 The trajectory of the denoising dynamics under the Smoothed PL-ESF is derived in Section~\ref{sec:back_sm}.
 In Section~\ref{sec:d>1}, we generalize the analysis to the multi-dimensional case when the training data belongs to a hidden subspace.
 In Section~\ref{sec:numerical}, we present empirical evidence that NN-learned SF exhibits an interpolation effect similar to that of score smoothing, including when the data belongs to a nonlinear manifold.
-Relevant prior literature is discussed in Section~\ref{sec:related}.
+We defer the discussion of related works to Appendix~\ref{sec:related}.

 \paragraph{Notations} For $x, \delta > 0$, we write $p_{\mathcal{N}}(x; \sigma) =(\sqrt{2 \pi }\sigma)^{-1} \exp(-x^2/(2 \sigma^2))$ for the $1$-D Gaussian density with mean zero and variance $\sigma^2$, $\boldsymbol{\delta}_x$ for the Dirac delta distribution centered at $x \in \sR$, and $\text{sgn}(x)$ for the sign of $x$.
 We write $[n] \coloneqq \{1, .., n\}$ for $n \in \sN_+$.
 For a vector $\vx = [x_1, ..., x_d] \in \sR^d$, we write $[\vx]_i = x_i$ for $i \in [d]$.
 The use of big-O notations is explained in Appendix~\ref{app:notations}.